-Screen star Evelyn Keyes was initially Vivien Leigh’s younger sister in “Gone With the Wind” (1939) before she became a star in her own right in several films made at Columbia in the 1940s.
-When I met her in 2003, she was in her mid-eighties and, actually, looking better than ever.
+Screen star Evelyn Keyes was initially Vivien Leigh’s younger sister in “Gone With the Wind” (1939) before becaming a star in her own right in several films made at Columbia in the 1940s.
+When I met her in 2003, she was in her mid-eighties and looking better than ever.

-‘A healthy mind in a healthy body’ would have been a very accurate way to describe this disciplined and multitalented lady from the silver screen.
-Once married to legendary film director John Huston (from 1946-1950), a period when he made films as “The Treasure of the Sierra Madre” and “Key Largo” (both 1948)—some of the best films ever made—she was able to step out of his shadow and star in various films with highlights such as “The Jolson Story” (1946), “The Mating of Millie” (1948), “Mrs. Mike” (1949) and “The Prowler” (1951).
+‘A healthy mind in a healthy body,’ would have been a very accurate way to describe this disciplined and multitalented lady from the silver screen.
+Once married to legendary film director John Huston (from 1946-1950), when he made films as “The Treasure of the Sierra Madre” and “Key Largo” (both 1948)—some of the best films of the 1940s—she was able to step out of his shadow, and star in various films with highlights such as “The Jolson Story” (1946), “The Mating of Millie” (1948), “Mrs. Mike” (1949), and “The Prowler” (1951).

 The most striking thing about the Texas-born Miss Keyes (b.
-1916) however was that she still looked stunning, was bright and intelligent as anyone could be when they’re at their best when I got to meet her for an interview in her West Hollywood apartment in 2003.
-After traveling the world and living in places such as Paris, Spain and Connecticut, she had relocated and moved to Los Angeles, the city of dreams that partly made her dreams come true.
+1916), however, was that she still looked stunning, was bright and intelligent as anyone could be when I got to meet her for an interview in her West Hollywood apartment in 2003.
+After traveling the world and living in Paris, Spain, and Connecticut, she had relocated and moved to Los Angeles, the city of dreams that partly made her dreams come true.

 Or… maybe not?
 If you take a quick look at her first autobiography, ‘Scarlett O’Hara’s Younger Sister—My Lively Life in and Out of Hollywood’ (1977), she mentioned a highly interesting quote from the prominent and acclaimed George Bernard Shaw: ‘There are two tragedies in life.
 One is to get your heart’s desire.
 The other one is to get it.’
 Still, she was able to handle her career, stardom, and life extremely well.